spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/index.md

 # UI5 Excel Upload

 !!! warning
-        **This control is still in beta**: Basic functionality is given, but bugs may still occur and APIs may change!
+        **This control is still in beta**: Core functionality is given, but bugs may still occur and APIs may change!

 This control enables the mass upload of data and quick creations of records.
 It supports standard identification.